A hotline with directions to campus is available 24/7 by calling 407-882-0909.

 Housing tours are self-guided, giving you the flexibility to view only those communities that interest you.
 We’ll post signs on campus directing you to our housing areas.
 Once you get there, a member of our housing staff will be on hand to answer questions and show you around.
 Not every housing community is open, but you’ll be able to view a broad selection.

 And finally, our guided tours do not include every corner of campus, but we encourage you explore during your free time or after the event concludes.

 Yes, each prospective student must register to attend, though parents can register as guests under one student’s name.
 We want to make sure everyone gets the attention they need — fewer people means more one-on-one attention for you.
 For that reason, we limit space.
 So, if you need to cancel, please let us know so we can allow others to attend.
 A cancellation link appears in the confirmation email that was sent to you when you signed up.Register for an Open House

-You should still attend.
-It’s true that most of the information will be geared toward freshmen, but there are still many presentations beneficial to transfer students.
+Attending an open house is optional for all prospective UCF students.
+It’s true that most of the information at our open house events will be geared toward freshmen, but there are still many presentations beneficial to transfer students.
 One of the presentations is specifically about transferring to UCF, for example.

 Yes!
 All students have access to our 149,000-square-foot facility with fitness equipment, a track, multipurpose courts and a climbing wall, plus outdoor amenities like sand volleyball courts, a leisure pool, a lap pool and intramural sports fields.

 The UCF Recreation and Wellness Center (RWC) comprises many programs, such as intramural sports, sport clubs, outdoor adventure, fitness and aquatics.
 The RWC is open to all students; paid memberships are available for non-students.

 For students with disabilities: If you are in need of special accommodations to participate, please visit the Adaptive Recreation page.Visit the Recreation and Wellness Center Website